Most people’s comfort food is some kind of casserole, mac’n’cheese, or other simple American fare.

 Instructions

-- Add the whole can of tomato paste, kosher salt (1 teaspoon), black pepper to taste, ground cinnamon (1/4 teaspoon), and dried spearmint (1 heaping teaspoon).
+- Add the 6 oz. tomato paste, 1 teaspoon kosher salt, black pepper to taste, 1/4 teaspoon ground cinnamon, and 1 heaping teaspoon dried spearmint.

 - Stir to coat the meat in the tomato paste and spices and cook until tomato paste begins to brown, about two minutes.

-- Add the four cups of water; bring to a boil.
+- Add the 4 cups water; bring to a boil.

-- Add orzo (1 cup); stir, cover, and simmer on low, stirring occasionally, until orzo is cooked (approximately 20 minutes).
+- Add 1 cup orzo; stir, cover, and simmer on low, stirring occasionally, until orzo is cooked (approximately 20 minutes).
+I recommend doing this on the back burner, which isn't as hot, to prevent the orzo from sticking to the pot too much.

-- Serve with grated Romano cheese and chopped fresh mint or parsley, and a drizzle of olive oil, if desired.
+- Serve with grated romano cheese, fresh chopped mint or parsley, and/or extra-virgin olive oil, for serving, if desired.

 Notes